metrodroid/metrodroid/README.md

 ## Translated by

-Thanks to those who have [helped to make Metrodroid available in languages other than English][22]:
+Thanks to those who have [helped to make Metrodroid available in languages other than English][weblate]:

 * Dutch: [Vistaus](https://github.com/Vistaus)
 * Finnish: Lari Oesch, Lauri Andler